chiao45/ams562-notes/software/req.rst

 =============================

 Why not take the advantage of cloud computing for teaching?
-The answer we come up with is `Docker`_ contains, which allow you run a collection of software packages (including OS) regardless your host machine systems.
+The answer we come up with is `Docker`_ containers, which allow you run a collection of software packages (including OS) regardless your host machine systems.
 This class is cluster-free, i.e. you don't need to worry about dealing with our clusters and running everything through command lines.

-First, read the description of our `Docker`_ container, i.e.
+First, read the description of our `Docker`_ image, i.e.
 `AMS 562 container`_.
 Once you have installed `Docker`_ and `Python`_,
 download these two scripts that will ease the process for using our container.